NoCoffeeHQ/service_orchestrator/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

     $ bundle add service_orchestrator